June 29. Kazinform's timeline of major events

 EVENTS

-1992 - The Republic of Kazakhstan and the Socialist Republic of Vietnam, the Republic of Kazakhstan and the Democratic Socialist Republic of Sri Lanka, the Republic of Kazakhstan and the Republic of Guinea exchange diplomatic notes on the establishment of diplomatic relations.

-1998 – A bust of well-known poet, historian, and philosopher Mukhammad Khaidar Dulati is installed at the Taraz State University.
+1932 - The USSR People's Commissariat of Heavy Industry decrees to build the Balkhash copper plant.

+1992 - Kazakhstan exchanges notes to establish diplomatic relations with Vietnam, Sri Lanka, and Guinea.

-2001 - «Astana, The New City» Special Economic Zone is established in the Kazakh capital.
+2001 - The Special Economic Zone «Astana - a new city» is established.

-2009 - First President of Kazakhstan-Elbasy Nursultan Nazarbayev plants a commemorative capsule in the foundation of the Hazret Sultan Mosque (meaning «Holy Sultan»).
+2009 - Then President of Kazakhstan Nursultan Nazarbayev lays the memorial capsule in the foundation of the Hazret Sultan Mosque

-2010 - A ship-repair yard starts operating at the port of Bautino in Mangistau region.

-2015 - Having considered the petition of Sagit Dzhaksybayev, Chairman of the National Cultural Autonomy of the Kazakhs in the Republic of Tatarstan, and the recommendations of the Toponymy Commission of the Municipality of Kazan, the city mayor's office renames Esperanto Street into Nursultan Nazarbayev Street.

-2018 - A monument to dombra is installed in Zharma district of East Kazakhstan region.

-2018 – Geneva (Switzerland) hosts the signing ceremony of the International Cooperation Agreement between the Government of the Republic of Kazakhstan and the European Organization for Nuclear Research (CERN) related to cooperation in science and technology.
+2018 - Geneva hosts the signing of the Agreement on scientific and technical cooperation between the Kazakh Government and CERN, the European Organization for Nuclear Research.

+2021 - The Non-tangible Cultural Heritage hall opens in the National Museum of Kazakhstan.

+2021 - The Book of Words and selected poems of Abai are presented for the first time in the Norwegian language in the House of Literature in Oslo.